Madhumitha2k05/Smart_Resume_Matcher/README.md

 ### ✨ Live Demo

-**You can view the live deployed application here:** [https://hr-intelligence-dashboard.onrender.com](https://hr-intelligence-dashboard.onrender.com)
-*(Note: The app is hosted on a free tier and may take 30-60 seconds to wake up on the first visit.)*
+**You can view the live deployed application here:**DEPLOYMENT LINK : https://smart-resume-matcher-3.onrender.com *(Note: The app is hosted on a free tier and may take 30-60 seconds to wake up on the first visit.)*

 ---